procload/ai-dnd-rails/docs/articles/1-building.md

 # LinkedIn Posts:

-"Boring" technology might be the future of AI applications.
+Boring technology might be the future of AI applications.

 Starting a series building a D&D character generator that challenges our industry's obsession with complexity.
 Rails - with its predictable conventions, server-rendered HTML, and focus on simplicity - is an excellent match for the generative AI era.

-Rails' established patterns - server-rendered HTML, consistent conventions, and straightforward architecture - align well with the needs of generative AI applications.
+Rails' established patterns align well with the needs of generative AI applications.
 The framework's steady evolution and focus on simplicity offer some interesting advantages for LLM integration.

 Part 1 examines how Rails' approach to web development might be particularly relevant in the AI era.
 While our industry often equates innovation with complexity, there's value in examining proven patterns through this new lens.

 Following articles will explore Rails' service architecture for LLMs, real-time updates, and how convention over configuration applies to AI workflows.

 [link]

-#Rails #AI #WebDev #BoringTechnology

-Unpopular opinion: The AI revolution doesn't need your JavaScript framework.

-Kicking off a series exploring how "boring" technology might be the secret weapon for generative AI apps.
-We're building a D&D character generator with Rails because its conventions, server-rendered HTML, and battle-tested patterns are surprisingly perfect for the AI era.

-Part 1 questions why we traded simple for complex right when AI streaming makes the server more relevant than ever.
-Rails' "boring" choices - consistent conventions, HTML over JSON, predictable file structure - tugtigq rn out to be exactly what we need for LLM integration.

-The tech industry keeps adding layers of complexity while Rails quietly evolves its proven foundations.
-Sometimes the best way forward is to question why we abandoned what worked.

-Series will explore:

-- Why Rails conventions are ideal for AI workflows
-- How "boring" tech handles streaming better than SPAs
-- Building real-time features without the complexity

-[link]

-#Rails #AI #WebDev #BoringTechnology

 # Rails & AI: Building Our Character Generator